xplosionmind/old.tommi.space/_notes/public/Quotes.md

 > Fishing kills me exactly as it keeps me alive.

-Hemingway, _The Old Man and the Sea_.
+Hemingway, <cite>The Old Man and the Sea</cite>.
 Letto il 27 novembre 2019
 {:.cite}

 <br />